How to Calculate ARR: Steps, Examples, and Mistakes

 Exclude everything that isn’t recurring: one-time setup fees, implementation charges, usage overages billed after the fact, and refunds.
 If it won’t repeat on a predictable schedule, it doesn’t belong in ARR.

 For the foundational definition, see What Does ARR Mean?
 Builder-Friendly Definition.
-For the full definition and context on why ARR matters, read the ARR meaning and definition.
+For the full definition and context on why this metric matters, read the annual recurring revenue meaning and definition.
 For a quick MRR-to-ARR conversion with input-cleaning rules, see ARR Formula: Convert MRR to ARR Without Counting Junk.

 Step 2: Normalize to Annual Value